 The lowest amount of sugar is in Oil, grapeseed which in 100g contains 0 g of sugar.
 This gives as percentage of the recommended daily allowance 0 % of the RDA.
 For this 100g serving the amount of Calories is 884 kcal, the amount of Protein is 0 g, the amount of Fat is 100 g, the amount of Carbohydrate is 0 g.

 The difference between the highest and lowest values gives a sugar range of 19.05 g per 100g.
 The range for the other nutrients are as follows; 808 kcal for Calories, 0.48 g for Protein, 99.9 g for Fat, 19.65 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high sugar foods in your diet.
 For example 100g of Oil, grapeseed contains 0 g of sugar.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sugar nutritional content.

 The food with the highest sugar content per typical serving is Grapes, canned, thompson seedless, heavy syrup pack, solids and liquids which contains 48.77 g in 1 cup (or 256 g).
 The precentage of the recommended daily value for this serving is 54 %.
 For this serving the Calories content is 194.56 kcal, the Protein content is 1.23 g, the Fat content is 0.26 g and the Carbohydrate content is 50.3 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of sugar.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of sugar in foods.